drush-ops/drush/docs/generators.md

    }
    ```
    then the Drush global generator class namespace should be `My\Custom\Library\Drush\Generators` and the class file should be located under the `src/Drush/Generators` directory.
-1. The global generator namespace should start with `\Drush\Generators` but this might be subject to change in the following release.
-1. The filename must have a name like FooGenerator.php.
+1. The filename must have a name like FooDrushGenerator.php.
 The prefix `Foo` can be whatever string you want.
-The file must end in `Generator.php`
+The file must end in `DrushGenerator.php`

+## Site-wide Generators

-1. When the namespace starts with `\Drush\Generators`, the directory above Generators must be one of:
+Sitewide generators (as opposed to auto-discovered PSR4) have a namespace that starts with `\Drush\Generators`, the directory above Generators must be one of:
     1. A Folder listed in the *--include* option. include may be provided via config or via CLI.
     1.  `../drush`, `/drush` or `/sites/all/drush`.
 These paths are relative to Drupal root.